1. Blog

 A system that reflects clean architecture principles does not have external dependencies that would represent a single point of failure.
 For example, outsourcing discrete applications or modules would mitigate this risk.
 Some examples of this type of software development outsourcing could include:

-• Migration of a legacy application to a new framework, or updating application specific logic (or both).
+• Legacy application Migration to a new framework, or updating application specific logic (or both).

 • Creation of a new product or module, based on enterprise policies, but with its own business rules.